jamaljsr/polar/README.md

 - Launch a terminal in each bitcoin/lightning node
 - Manually mine new blocks
 - Deposit regtest coins into each Lightning node
+- Export and import networks, for sharing with other Lightning developers

 Supported Network Node Versions: